 Collection of documentation, preparatory drawings, scripts, posters, interviews, essays, Polaroids, newspaper clippings and correspondence to provide overview of Valie Export.
 Works including “Tap and Touch Cinema,” “Action Pants: Genital Panic”, “BODY SIGN ACTION”.

+Conversations and projects exploring feminism.
 Text in both Italian and English.

 Cairon 13 Journal of Dance Research: Practice and Research, Jose A. SanchezVictoria Peres Royo, Bilingual publication in Spanish and English